sdgilley/toc-to-csv/README.md

 ## Current limitations

-* Use this when your TOC is in the same directory as the files
+* The script is not set up to handle includes in the TOC.
-* The script is not set up to handle includes in the TOC
+* Metadata will be added only for files in the same directory as the TOC.
+Files in sub-directories will not be read.
-* The current version may not work well with 1000s of entries
+* The current version may not work well with 1000s of entries.

 ## Installation